Supraland Accessibility Report

 If you want to play Supraland, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Supraland has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to Supraland, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in Supraland which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
+The following games are similar to Supraland, and offer accessibility features for Navigation:

-Supraland has 1 accessibility feature for Controls which deals with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 1 accessibility feature for Controls in Supraland which deals with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.

 Similar Games With More Accessibility Features for Controls